Deployment is over and you’re returning home. Time to reconnect with family and friends, and return to your “normal” life.

 Knowing what to expect can help you be prepared.
 Use the following tips to help smooth your transition.

 Tips for transitioning after deployment

 - Talk about how you’re feeling and encourage friends and family to do the same.
 Your loved ones may not know how to ask about your experience, but talking about your feelings can be an important part of the readjustment process.
 Take the initiative to show them it’s OK to discuss it.
-If you could use some extra guidance, Military OneSource offers a free and confidential Building Healthy Relationships specialty consultation designed to help returning service members reconnect with loved ones.
+If you could use some extra guidance, Military OneSource offers a free, confidential Building Healthy Relationships specialty consultation designed to help returning service members reconnect with loved ones.

 - Be patient.
 You may feel out of sync with your loved ones or friends.
 Coming home isn’t just an adjustment for you — it’s an adjustment for everyone around you.
 If you have children, be prepared for them to have outbursts of emotion or give you some attitude.
 Keep the lines of communication open and be patient with yourself and with loved ones.
-Include one-on-one time with your partner and each of your children.
+Try to have one-on-one time with your partner and each of your children.

 - Know when to seek help.
 If you’re feeling signs of stress — either physical or emotional — seek expert help as soon as possible.
-If you are suicidal or in a state of crisis, you can contact the Military Crisis Line 24 hours a day (1-800-273-8255 and Press 1).
-You can also start a conversation via online chat or text (838255).
+Free, confidential non-medical counseling support is available through Military OneSource or your installation Military and Family Support Center.
+If you are suicidal or in a state of crisis, you can contact the Military Crisis Line 24 hours a day.
+Call 800-273-8255 and press 1, or text 838255.